 More information can be found on our Transition Resources page.

 Information provided to UNH and SAS regarding your disability is confidential.
 Any documentation provided is kept on file with SAS for the purpose of providing accommodations.
 No information about your disability is recorded on your permanent record.

 We strongly recommend students connect with SAS and provide documentation such that appropriate accommodations may be identified and established.
 The student may then choose if and when accommodations letters are sent to faculty to request the established accommodations.
 No information about the disability is shared with faculty, only the identified accommodations.

-This 2-step process allows SAS to evaluate the student's needs and establish the reasonable accommodations in a timely manner.
+The 3 step process - complete the intake form, submit documentation, and meet with SAS - allows SAS to evaluate the student's needs and establish the reasonable accommodations in a timely manner.
 Waiting to initiate this process may cause delays or create an unnecessary crisis.

 NOTE: There is no deadline to request accommodations, however, accommodations are not retroactive.

 Completing the registration process is an important part of assuming the responsibilities expected of you as an independent adult while at UNH.
 SAS and other university personnel will work directly with you, the student.
 Communication with parents (or others) will only be done with your explicit permission in keeping with FERPA requirements.
 (Students should also know that allowances exist for sharing information when the student’s well-being is a concern.)

 As a UNH student, it will be important for you to self-advocate, ask questions, and assume responsibility for communicating your accommodation needs with SAS and your faculty.